 Don’t Do This!

 Actually, the more I think about it, I’m not sure I like that phrase.
-In many ways, it’s the antithesis of travel, If you’re too careful you might never leave your home.
+In many ways, it’s the antithesis of adventure.
+If you’re too careful you might never leave your home.
 You might never dare to travel at all and what would be the fun in that?
-Better to say you resolve to learn from your mistakes and do better next time.
-Frankly, since you’ll mistakes no matter where you are – even in your living room – you might as well make a monkey of yourself in an exotic place full of travelers who are just as happy and confused as you.
+Better to say you’ll learn from your mistakes and do better next time.
+Frankly, since you’ll make mistakes no matter where you are – even in your living room – you might as well make a monkey of yourself in an exotic place full of travelers who are just as happy and confused as you.

 Epic Travail Fails

-(This page is a work in progress, as I’m sure travel blunders will continue to happen to me as long as I choose to wander.)
+This page is a work in progress, as I’m sure travel blunders will continue to happen as long as I choose to wander.

 Shocking International Incident — My mother and I recently enjoyed a long-awaited tour of Ireland.
 All in all it was a delightful trip, as long as you don’t count the part where I was held hostage in the Shannon airport.
 To see what happened click here.

 Sixty Dollar Burger – We’d just ordered lunch in the Hard Rock Cafe in Oslo Norway.
 As the waiter departed I suddenly decided I wanted a chocolate malt.
-As I raised my hand to catch the waiters eye, my husband pulled it back down on the table.
+As I raised my hand to catch the waiters eye, and my husband grabbed it.
 “Wait,” he said, staring intently at the menu.
 “I just figured out the exchange rate.
 I think a milkshake here costs nineteen dollars!”
 Visions of the meal we’d just ordered flashed before my eyes.
 Uh – Oh . . .
 More here.